 Romantic Bedroom Essentials

-Luxury bedding is a must as an investment in quality sheets and duvet.
-Soft lighting with dimmers everywhere, candles and fairy lights sets the mood.
+Luxury bedding is a must — invest in quality sheets and duvet.
+Soft lighting with dimmers everywhere, candles and fairy lights set the mood.
 Fresh flowers add beauty and natural fragrance.
 Personal touches like framed wedding photos and meaningful objects add sentiment.

 Colour Palettes for Romance